PR0CK0/StableDiffusionEndToEndGuide/README.md

 [CivitAI](https://CivitAI.com/) was used to get all the others.
 You need to **make an account** otherwise you will not be able to see NSFW stuff, including weapons and military equipment.
 On CivitAI, some models (checkpoints) include VAEs; if it states this, download it as well and place it alongside the model.

+* [ChilloutMix](https://civitai.com/models/6424/chilloutmix) - ultra-realism, portraits, one of the most popular
 * [Protogen x3.4](https://civitai.com/models/3666/protogen-x34-photorealism-official-release) - ultra-realism
     * Use trigger words: modelshoot style, analog style, mdjrny-v4-style, nousr robot
 * [Dreamlike Photoreal 2.0](https://civitai.com/models/3811/dreamlike-photoreal-20) - ultra-realism